 Signs located on private property, including signs that may encroach into the public right-of-way (e.g. sidewalk) and signs identifying an on-site business may require a permit and/ or approval from Zoning and other departments and agencies within the City and County of Denver.
 You will need to contact each department or agency for specific requirements.

 Download the Complete Signs Customer Guide (PDF) for step-by-step instructions, application requirements, and permit application forms for signs requiring a permit.
 Please review the guide and checklist and include all required materials when submitting your permit application.
 Incomplete applications may delay processing and approval.

 Public Works Right of Way Services

 For signs located entirely within right-of-way, a permit is required.
-Visit the Public Works Plan Review Services webpage for more information.
+Visit the Department of Transportation & Infrastructure's Plan Review Services webpage for more information.